 Once logged in, in order for us to provide you with more accurate information about your carbon footprint, we may ask you to enter the make/model of your personal vehicle.
 Kooling focuses on calculating accurate carbon emissions data from mobility and transport – i.e. every time that you move around.

 In order to automatically calculate carbon emissions from mobility and transport, access to the sensor data collected by your mobile device, including geolocation, is required.
-This allows Kooling Technologies Limited to have sufficient data about your journey to calculate your climate impact (such as distance travelled and mode of transport that you used.
+This allows Kooling to gather the necessary data about your journey to calculate your climate impact (such as distance travelled and mode of transport that you used on a given journey).
 The latter can be automatically detected.
-This data will be used to automatically compute your carbon footprint.
+This data will be used to compute your carbon footprint.
 Once carbon footprint is calculated, all input data (geolocation, timestamps) gets automatically and permanently deleted (unless you volunteer to be Tester, by explicitely providing your consent to Kooling retaining geolocation information data in order to perform tests and improve the Service).
 The retained information is carbon emissions, mileage, mode of transport, month & year, Country, Kooling points.